 When it comes to new construction homes, many buyers think they can save some money by buying directly from the builder’s sales agent instead of using a real estate agent.
 This route can lead to costly mistakes.
 If you're planning on buying a new construction home, consider the following reasons for using a licensed real estate agent before reaching out to a builder’s sales agent or signing a contract.

 1. The builder’s sales agents represent the builder.

 The sales agents who work for home builders can be very pleasant, friendly people.
-They are happy to show you the community’s selling points and each home’s fabulous upgrade options.
+They're happy to show you the community’s selling points and each home’s fabulous upgrade options.
 At the end of the day, however, the agent’s job is to make sales and watch out for the builder’s interests.

-2. A realtor represents you for free.
+2. A real estate agent represents you for free.

-3. A realtor understands the community.
+3. A real estate agent understands the community.